 Do the same thing, apply that same, harsh, direct razor to yours and see if anything is left standing.
 I can guarantee you that if you’ve done this properly, none are left.
 Make a list as big as you want.
 Eliminate them all.
 What you’re going to find, though, is that some of these won’t sit quite right with you — you’re going to feel angry, frustrated, sad, or just generally negative about eliminating some of these.
 Those are really important, because that’s where the proof is in the pudding — those are the places where you are Over-Identifying.
 Its what’s chinking you up and holding you back.

 To fix this, we’re going to put on our Indiana Jones’ hats and do some Self-Archaeology.
-This is one of my favorite exercises, and it can be a lot of fun.
+This is one of my favorite hobbies, and it can be a lot of fun.
 We’re going to make our Tabula Rasa, or to name it another way, our Identity Collage.
-There is another, more efficient way to do this, and it works with purpose too.
-You saw something similar to it in the movie Wanted, but it’s not exactly something I can do over the internet, and more importantly, its pretty likely to get me in esposas, with the average joe.
-The exercise:

 - First, make a list of all your experiences which you think have defined you and formed your uniqueness, this includes memories of things that have happened, inner experiences, likes, dislikes, etc.